-Standard #7: The school psychology intern or practicum student provides or contributes to preven and intervention programs that promote the mental health and physical well-being of students.
-RATING 1 2 3 4 5 NO Indicator 1: The school psychology intern or practicum student identifies and recognizes behaviors that are precursors to academic, behavioral, and serious personal difficulties (e.g., conduct disorders, internalizing disorders, drug and alcohol abuse, etc.).
-Basis of rating: Indicator 2: The school psychology intern or practicum student develops, implements, and evaluates programs based on recognition of the precursors that lead to infants' and children's severe learning and behavior problems.
-Basis of rating: Indicator 3: The school psychology intern or practicum student collaborates with school personnel, parents, and the community in the aftermath of crises (e.g., suicide, death, natural disaster, murder, bomb threats, extraordinary violence, sexual harassment, etc.).
-Basis of rating: Indicator 4: The school psychology intern or practicum student collaborates with other health care professionals to provide or contribute to prevention and intervention programs that promote the mental health and physical well-being of students.
+Standard #7: The school psychology intern or practicum student provides or contributes to preven

+and intervention

+programs that promote the mental health and physical well-being of students.

+RATING

+1 2 3 4 5 NO

+Indicator 1: The school psychology intern or practicum student identifies and recognizes behaviors that are

+precursors to academic, behavioral, and serious personal difficulties (e.g., conduct disorders, internalizing

+disorders, drug and alcohol abuse, etc.).

 Basis of rating:

+Busis of ruting.

+Indicator 2: The school psychology intern or practicum student develops,

+implements, and evaluates programs

+based on recognition of the precursors that lead to infants' and children's severe

+learning and behavior problems.

+Basis of rating:

+Basis of Taung.

+Indicator 3: The school psychology intern or practicum student collaborates with

+school personnel, parents,

+and the community in the aftermath of crises (e.g., suicide, death, natural disaster,

+murder, bomb

+threats, extraordinary violence, sexual harassment, etc.).

+Basis of rating:

+Busis of running.

+Indicator 4: The school psychology intern or practicum student collaborates with

+other health care professionals

+to provide or contribute to prevention and intervention programs that promote the

+mental health and physical

+well-being of students.

+Basis of rating:

+Dusis of Tunits.